confio/tgrade-contracts/docs/Architecture.md

 From this diagam, we can observe the flow of Points that control the validation / consensus:

 * People have Engagement Points in the tg4-engagement contract
-* People can stake TGD toklens in the tg4-stake contract to get Staking Points
+* People can stake TGD tokens in the tg4-stake contract to get Staking Points
 * tg4-mixer mixes Engagement Points and Staking Points to produce Validation Points
-* tg4-valset grabs the top (unjailed) validators by points and uses that to assign their Validator Power in Tendermint (active validators)
+* tg4-valset grabs the top (unjailed) validators by Validation Points and uses that to assign their Validator Power in Tendermint (active validators).

 This is the flow of Rewards (TGD) that the blockchain gives to people that keep it running well: